prominenceai/deepstream-services-library/docs/overview.md

 **Build the Parallel Inference Pipeline**

-After creating the 2D Tiler, On Screen Display, Window Sink, Message Sink, and adding them to a new Splitter Tee (not shown), we can complete the creation and assembly of the Pipeline.
+After creating the 2D Tiler, On Screen Display, Window Sink, Message Sink, and adding them to a new Splitter Tee (not shown), we can create and build the Pipeline.

 ```Python
 retval = dsl_pipeline_new_component_add_many('my-pipeline',